Meet the Assumption University Faculty

 Julie Leblanc, Director of Student Accessibility Services

 Professor Leblanc employs a wide range of expertise in student development, counseling and the development and execution of collegiate programs for students with learning disabilities, ADHD, ASD and other emotional and learning challenges.
 She has extensive experience in classroom teaching, developing curriculum for students with learning challenges, and developing strategy-based learning for all types of learners.
-Julie has proven successful in the management of a fast-paced college Learning Center dedicated to assist all types of students in the learning process, comprised of a writing center, math center, faculty and peer tutoring program, academic coaching program, training program for faculty and staff, accessibility student services, and assistive technology services.
+Julie has proven successful in the management of a fast-paced university Learning Center dedicated to assist all types of students in the learning process, comprised of a writing center, math center, faculty and peer tutoring program, academic coaching program, training program for faculty and staff, accessibility student services, and assistive technology services.

 Human Services and Alcohol and Substance Abuse